-Courses & Lectures
+Stanford University Courses & Lectures

 The CARE Faculty is excited to announce the development of several Stanford courses aimed at improving minority health and culturalized care.

-CARE Scholars Program
+Stanford CARE Scholars

-Chi-Li Pao Foundation
+The Chi-Li Pao Foundation and CARE

-Master of Public Health Fellowship
+Chi-Li Pao Foundation Master of Public Health Fellowship

-The Stanford Center for Asian Health Research and Education (CARE) and the Chinese University of Hong Kong (CUHK) are pleased to announce the launching of a fellowship program that will provide a Stanford medical student the opportunity to earn a Master’s degree in Public Health (MPH) from the Jockey Club School of Public Health and Primary Care (JCSPHPC).
-The Chi-Li Pao Foundation MPH Fellowship expects the first Stanford medical student awardee to matriculate in the year-long program in JCSPHPC in Hong Kong in the fall of 2022.
+The Stanford Center for Asian Health Research and Education (CARE) and the Chinese University of Hong Kong (CUHK) have launched a fellowship program that will provide 1-2 Stanford medical student(s) the opportunity to earn a Master’s degree in Public Health (MPH) from the Jockey Club School of Public Health and Primary Care (JCSPHPC).
+The fellowship includes full tuition, a living stipend, and a round trip ticket from San Francisco to Hong Kong.